Maia313/CSS/layout.md

 >An inline box is one that is both inline-level and whose contents participate in its containing inline formatting context.
 A >non-replaced element with a 'display' value of 'inline' generates an inline box.
 Inline-level boxes that are not inline boxes >(such as replaced inline-level elements, inline-block elements, and inline-table elements) are called atomic inline-level >boxes because they participate in their inline formatting context as a single opaque box.
 Source

+## Normal flow

+In a box formatting context, boxes are laid out vertically, and that every box's left outer edge will touch the left outer edge of the containing block (even in the presence of floats).